-Application for Reimbursement must be completed with the request before the start of the class or program.
-Applications are available on the Agency's Intranet or in the Human Resources Department.
+Tuition Reimbursement Forms must be completed before the start of the class or program.
+Forms are available on the payroll portal under electronic forms.
+Forms can also be submitted through employee documents on the payroll portal.

 Expenses eligible for reimbursement are classroom tuition, seminar/conference costs, fees and books.